MichaelGeraghty/ParkingPermitSystem/README.md

 Part 1.
 Creating a console C# app that can connect,read,insert,update and disconnect from an Access Database.

 Part 2.
-Adding the business layer with read,insert,updat,delete,Calculate percent of valid permits,fees due and unique vehicles in database now business class methods
+Adding the business layer with read,insert,update,delete,Calculate percent of valid permits,fees due and unique vehicles in database now business class methods
 	NUnit Test Class with 7 tests all passed

+Part 3.
+Adding Gui windows Form with read,insert,update,delete and show history of queries with display of total / in use permits over time.